Vicbuz/QIIME2-hutton-training/README.md

 You can request an account by going here https://help.cropdiversity.ac.uk/user-accounts.html

+The crop diversity HPC help documents are a very useful resource so please make sure if you have having issues to check out the website : https://help.cropdiversity.ac.uk/

 ## Installing QIIME2

 Now you are logged in with an account we can install QIIME2 for you to use it on the training day.